neondatabase/website/content/docs/postgres/query-reference.md

 ### Using pg_stat_statements

-pg_stat_statements is an extension that provides a means to track execution statistics of all SQL statements executed by a server.
+`pg_stat_statements` is an extension that provides a means to track execution statistics of all SQL statements executed by a server.

-First, ensure the extension is enabled in your PostgreSQL database:
+First, ensure the extension is enabled in your Postgres database:

 ```sql
 CREATE EXTENSION IF NOT EXISTS pg_stat_statements;
 ```

-Then, you can query the pg_stat_statements view to analyze performance:
+Then, you can query the `pg_stat_statements` view to analyze performance:

 ```sql
 SELECT query, calls, total_exec_time, rows, avg_exec_time